| William Eaton

 of sound, light and air experienced in the desert can be felt behind his

+every note.
 Eaton's return to the audience began after this retreat time.
 In late

 1978, he frequently played in the moonlight near Arcosanti, the